kelvah/uhc-portal/docs/code-guide.md

   * Functions without dependencies or only used within the same component
 - All hook dependencies (`useEffect`, `useMemo`, `useCallback`) use referentially stable variables
 - No `useEffect`s that take incoming props and computes them for a local `useState`, this is useMemo with extra steps
-- Follow the [exhaustive-deps rule](https://react.dev/reference/eslint-plugin-react-hooks/lints/exhaustive-deps).
+- Make sure the [exhaustive-deps rule](https://react.dev/reference/eslint-plugin-react-hooks/lints/exhaustive-deps) is applied.
 If you encounter a file where the ESLint rule is ignored (`// eslint-disable-next-line react-hooks/exhaustive-deps`), re-enable it and fix the dependency array.
-If for any reason the rule has to be skipped you have to provide a comment explaining why.
+If for any reason the rule has to be skipped, provide a comment explaining why.

-### On `useEffect`
+### More On `useEffect`

 Make sure to follow React guidelines on `useEffect`: [You Might Not Need an Effect](https://react.dev/learn/you-might-not-need-an-effect)